Hydrosols & Floral Waters: Applications, Benefits and Industrial Relevance - CitSpray

 Q2: Can hydrosols be used directly on the skin?

-Many hydrosols are gentle enough for direct application, but formulation guidelines should always be followed.
+Many are gentle enough, but formulation guidelines must be followed.

 Q3: Do hydrosols require preservatives?